ripples/Present/README.md

 Present's developer environment can be in Windows, OSX, and Linux.

 1. Install the latest version of [NodeJS](https://nodejs.org/en/).
-1. If on Windows, install [OpenSSL 1.0.2m](https://slproweb.com/products/Win32OpenSSL.html) and have either a C++ compiler installed (I.E. Visual Studio) or use [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools) .
+1. If on Windows, install [OpenSSL 1.0.2m](https://slproweb.com/products/Win32OpenSSL.html) or later and have either a C++ compiler installed (I.E. Visual Studio) or use [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools) .
 1. Run `npm install`
 1. Create your `.env` file if you want to use custom ports in development.
 1. Either use a deployment script, or `npm run start-all`